Frequently Asked Questions

 The range can also be increased without spending an extra amount.
 One way to do this is by modifying the drone itself, which I’ll get on to later in this article.

 It’s clear how annoying signal loss can be, but this problem isn’t random in nature.
-In fact, numerous factors affect how far a drone can fly without issues.
+In fact, numerous factors affect how far a drone can fly without issues like flying multiple drones at a time, signal interference etc.

 The range of a drone is largely determined by the frequency used and the surroundings.
 The latter refers to the amount of interference caused by other obstacles and sources.
 Other factors are to do with the technicalities of the drone itself.